CO2 extracted seeds (aka abelmoschus moschatus).

 Our ambrette oil is the thin one – easily pourable at room temperature.

 Ambrette Seed has sweet and rich, warm, musky, nutty aroma with a exotic touch of floral.

 its odour quotient is light - but its tenacious.

 Perfumery: It is widely used as a fixative in high quality fragrance formulations to which it imparts a a strong and characteristic musk note.
 With a much smoother odour than synthetic musk compounds, it delivers a \"roundness\" rarely found in other perfumery materials.

 Note: Always dilute before application to the body.

 Why is it called "musk".
 It is called so because of its similarity to the real musk, obtained from a gland behind the navel of the male musk deer.
-This substance was renowned for its remarkabl powerful and enduring odour.
-Fortunately the stags do not have to make the sacrifice these days for us to be able to use a musk oil.
+This substance was renowned for its remarkably powerful and enduring odour.
+Fortunately the stags do not have to make the sacrifice these days for us to be able to use a "musk" oil.